Benin & Togo – the Voodoo festival

 11th January.
 Unesco World heritage site of Abomey.
 Gelede & Egungun masks dance.

 We move to Abomey where we visit the Royal Palace.
 The walls of the palace are decorated with bas-reliefs representing symbols of the ancient Dahomey kings.
 A Kingdom whose economy was for a long time based on slave trade.
 In the afternoon, we attend the two performances of dancing masks.
 The Gelede mask dance is celebrated by the whole community to promote fertility of both the people and the soil.
 The masks are brightly painted and move like puppets.
 The delighted crowds laugh and clap their hands as they watch in appreciation.
 The Egungun is a very impressive and powerful mask, being the reincarnation of deceased people.
 They are known and feared for their aggressiveness and their unpredictable way of moving around.
+Overnight in simple hotel near Abomey with fan.

 12th January.
 Shrines and fetish hills

 Our first stop, Dassa, was the capital of an ancient kingdom.
 We will visit some remains of this long-lasting dynasty.
 We will see also the legendary wooden horse, given by Portuguese merchants in 1903 to the chief who was complaining that four of his horses had died from a mysterious disease.
-We will walk up the Royal hill, the burial site of members of the royal family, a site “protected” by many statues and the remains of recent rituals.
+We will walk up the Royal hill, which is the burial site of members of the royal family, a site “protected” by many statues and the remains of recent rituals.
 Later we stop at the Dankoli Fetish, considered to be one of the most powerful spiritual fetishes in West Africa.
 Thousands of little sticks are pushed in the fetish to testify the countless prayers for a good harvest, a happy wedding, an easy delivery, success at school etc. Once the prayers are answered, people come back to sacrifice what they had promised – a goat, a chicken or a cow.
 Traces of blood, palm alcohol or oil on the fetish are proof that many prayers have been answered.
+Overnight in an Eco-Lodge near Taneka with fan.

 13th January: Taneka & Fulani Villages, from Copargo to Boukoumbè